 The opioid epidemic is causing a rise in the number of treatment centers and recovery residences that offer services for people with substance use disorder (SUD).
 SUD treatment and recovery entities are less regulated than other health care settings, creating an opportunity for unethical individuals and corporations to profit off of fraudulent and substandard care.
 In response, many state lawmakers are moving to protect the SUD population from deceptive and ineffective care.

-SUD Treatment Center and Recovery Home Fraud and Abuse: State Laws and Regulations
+SUD Treatment Center and Recovery Residence Fraud and Abuse: State Laws

 The map below captures states that have enacted laws targeting unethical practices in SUD treatment and recovery, including deceptive marketing and patient brokering (in which unlicensed “patient brokers” are paid by unethical SUD providers or recovery residences to deliver patients or residents).
 The map also captures states that have adopted laws concerning licensure of recovery residences.
 In this tracker, "recovery residence" includes all group-based, drug-free housing intended to facilitate recovery; state laws often differ in the terminology used for such entities.